 We encourage schools to use the local train service for school trips and days out, and will be pleased arrange for a rail familarisation session for pupils as part of a visit to a local destination or education provider.

-Rail Ambassadors are available to support visits during terms 4, 5 & 6.
-Available dates for accompanied visits during 2018 will be released in January.
+Rail Ambassadors are available to support visits during terms 1, 5 & 6.
+Available dates for accompanied visits during 2018 will be released during March.
 Return here to make an early booking and avoid disappointment.

 Train the Teacher

 Taking a class out by train can be a daunting, even for the most experienced of teachers.
 To ensue all runs as smoothly as possible we offer a Train the Teacher sessions, either by coming to see you at school or taking teachers out on a local train journey (without pupils!)
 Why not arrange a session as part of your school inset day?
 Visit our contact us page to register your interest.

 Keeping young people safe on and around the railway is paramount.
 Network Rail has a comprehensive set of resources for primary and secondary schools to access.
 These include assembly presentations and lesson plans covering railway safety, level crossings and electrification.

 The Lifeskills Centre in Bristol run sessions for year 6 classes, aiming to aims to show pupils that they should taking responsibility for their own safety.
 Children learn how to assess risk and cope with difficult stations by taking part in realistic interactive activities, including a powerful railway simulation exercise.